GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 As mentioned in Chapter 2, [“Strategy Overview,”](#chapter-2-strategy-overview) depending on the company structure and operations, a number of the key stakeholders may also function as drivers of the language strategy.

-These drivers could include the following:
+These drivers can include the following:

 ![Language Strategy Drivers Image](https://github.com/GILT-Forum/Globalization-Strategy-Playbook/blob/main/media/Chapter%204_Lang%20Strategy%20Drivers.png)